mathematiger/Hands_on_GraphXAI/README.md

 # Hands_on_GraphXAI
 A hands-on tutorial on explainability of graph neural networks, for the Hands-on Workshop at GAIN in Kassel, 06.-08.09.
 The code is mostly based on `https://github.com/mims-harvard/GraphXAI`.
-The slides for this tutorial are `GAIN_23_09.pdf`.
+The slides for this tutorial are `GAIN_23_09.pdf`, including a number of references.

 ## Overview